Connor-McCloskey/EPP_UE_BuildTool/README.md

 ## About
-An easy-to-use script aimed at auto-updating an Unreal DefaultGame version number field and then generating a build of the specified UE project.
+An easy-to-use script aimed at auto-updating an Unreal `DefaultGame.ini` version number field and then generating a build of the specified UE project.

 We're also open sourcing this script - this is a simple operation that should probably be better integrated into the base engine, so barring that, we've provided *some sort* of option and knowledge repo for doing so.